Use SDK plugins to track open spans and access them by name from different parts of your codebase.

 BugsnagPerformance.startSpan('js-login-view', { parentContext: nativeSpanControl })

-// ... or to perform operations on the native span.
+// ... to set attributes or end the native span

 const spanWasUpdated = await nativeSpanControl.updateSpan(spanMutator => {